 Luna 12 (Ye-6LF)

-Luna Ye-6LS was series of lunar orbiters built to test tracking and communications networks for the Soviet manned lunar program.
+Luna Ye-6LS was series of lunar orbiters built to test tracking and communications networks for the Soviet crewed lunar program.

 The Ye-6LS were likely base on the Luna Ye-6LF type lunar orbiters.
 Instead of the scientific instrumentation, they carried payloads to provide data for studies of the interaction of the earth and lunar masses, the lunar gravitational field, the propagation and stability of radio communications to the spacecraft at different orbital positions, solar charged particles and cosmic rays, and the motion of the Moon.